 Phishing scams use social engineering to trick users into downloading malware or giving out sensitive data.
 One infamously popular method is to create a phony lookalike website that is then used to trick you into entering your login credentials or account info.

-Short of sending you to a decoy site designed to capture your keystrokes, social engineering can also lure you to an infected website that downloads malware into your system.
-Or you could be presented with a malicious link that, once clicked, grants remote permissions to a cybercriminal.
+Short of sending you to a decoy site designed to capture your keystrokes, social engineering can also lure you to an infected website that downloads malware into your system, grants remote permissions to a cybercriminal, or even conscripts your computer into a botnet.
 Nobody wants to be this kind of victim.

 And, do note: cybercriminals do everything in their power to present themselves as legit, so while https: websites are more secure, you could be on to one that is run by a crook.
 So, if you are still suspicious about an https: site, use the other safety tools below to check if a website is safe.

 “It can be difficult for users to spot that the site is infected.
 For example, it is suspicious if the user fills in the payment form on the website itself and is then redirected to another payment form on the payment gateway webpage.
 But in cases where the payment form is directly on the e-commerce website and the attacker steals payment details from this legitimate form, it is really hard to notice that the website is infected.
 Therefore we recommend using a second factor (e.g. mobile app or SMS code) to confirm internet payments if the bank supports it.”

 Use your built-in browser tools — The first tools you should familiarize yourself with are the security measures already in your browser.
 Look at your privacy and security settings.
 Chances are, you’ll find the default settings are more lax than you like.
 Manually adjust the rules and settings in the way that makes you comfortable.
 Block popups, prevent automatic downloads, don’t allow tracking.
 Your options will vary depending on your browser of choice.